On Properties of Random Binary Contingency Tables with Non-Uniform Margin: Asymptotic Analysis of Typical Table

 \section{Asymptotic Analysis of Typical Table}

-A. Barvinok introduced the notion of \textit{Typical Table} in order to answer the question \textit{What does a random contingency table look like?} It turns out that as the dimension of matrix grows, the random contingency table is close in certain sense to the typical table (see, for example, \cite{2}, \cite{3}, \cite{4}, \cite{5} for background and the precise statements) Here we only recall the construction by Barvinok and make several remarks.
-0.3cm Fix margins $\mathbf r\in \mathbb N^m$ and $\mathbf c\in \mathbb N^n$, we first define the \textit{binary transportation polytope} to be
+A. Barvinok introduced the notion of \textit{typical table} in order to answer the question \textit{What does a random contingency table look like?} It turns out that as the dimension of matrix grows, the random contingency table is close in certain sense to the typical table. (see \cite{2}, \cite{3}, \cite{4}, \cite{5} for background and the precise statements) Here we only recall the construction by Barvinok.